openai/gym/docs/environments.md

 Learn more here: https://github.com/maximecb/gym-minigrid

+## gym-maze: A customizable gym environment for maze/gridworld

+A customizable gym environment for different kinds of mazes or gridworlds.
+The modular design consists of maze generators, maze solvers and maze environment.
+This allows one to define their own type of mazes in an simple way.

 ## gym-sokoban: 2D Transportation Puzzles

 The environment consists of transportation puzzles in which the player's goal is to push all boxes on the warehouse's storage locations.